ajordonez/motor-vehicle-accident-model/README.md

 ## Project Structure
 ```
-├── notebooks/            # Jupyter Notebook with final report
+├── notebooks/            #Jupyter Notebook with final report
-├── scripts/              # R scripts for data processing and modeling
+├── scripts/              #R scripts for data processing and modeling
-├── queries/              # SQL queries used in BigQuery
+├── queries/              #SQL queries used in BigQuery
+├── tableau/              #Data visualization for the heatmap
-├── README.md             # Project documentation
+├── README.md             #Project documentation
 ```

 ## How to Use